Step 1, Alternative Twelve Steps

 The critical part of this process is to find safety.
 Without safety, it's going to be very difficult to give up your old habits.
 They are ways of coping that you have developed over time.

 "Coping" is too mild a word.
 To your nervous system, the old habits feel like time-tested protections.
 They may not work well, but they are the only protections you know, and you would feel unbearably vulnerable without them.
 Imagine a baby crying as an unfeeling adult tries to pull away his safety blanket… and multiply that baby's fear exponentially: This is the terror of having to live without the protections you have grown accustomed to in the course of a lifetime.

 The healing process of the Proactive Twelve Steps works by building a genuine sense of safety.
 From that stable, safe place, it will be possible to replace old "protections" that don't work, with new ones that work.

 Somebody once said: If the only tool you have is a hammer, you try to solve everything by hammering.
 Well, if the hammer is not solving the problem, it may very well be time to try something else.

-The problem is, you may feel that the hammer really should be working… that it will actually work if you just try a little longer…
+The problem is, you may feel that the hammer really should be working, that it will work if you just try a little longer.

 There's nothing wrong with persistence.
 But Step One introduces another consideration: Accountability.

-It’s not enough to just say: I believe it will work one day if I just keep trying.
+It's not enough to just say: I believe it will work one day if I just keep trying.
 You need to set goals and deadlines.
-Not for the sake of putting pressure on yourself… but in order to face the reality of what is happening.
+Doing this will help you face the reality of what is happening.

 Step One is about looking squarely at reality.
-If what you’re doing is not working, you acknowledge that.
-When you do, you are left with a feeling of emptiness – you don’t know what to do, or even whether there is a solution.
-It can be really scary.
+If what you're doing is not working, you acknowledge that.
+When you do, it may very well give you a feeling of emptiness.
+You don't know what to do, or even whether there is a solution.
+It can be terrifying.
 However, it is this emptiness that allows you to make room for new, unexpected ideas.

 Seeing the possibility of change